 To file for a simple divorce you must reach an agreement with your spouse detailing child support, visitation guidelines, and child custody.
 This requirement also covers any children that were conceived prior to filing.
 If you and your spouse have no minor children, this requirement does not apply.

 While a family lawyer cannot represent both spouses in a divorce, hiring an experienced divorce attorney can help you negotiate the different agreements you must have in place before filing for a simple divorce.
 Keep in mind that if you do not meet the requirements listed above you will be required to file for a contested divorce instead.

 Do You Have to Go to Court for an Uncontested Divorce?

 You will be required to appear in court for an uncontested divorce.
-While there is no trial, a hearing is require in order to finalize the divorce proceeding.
-This hearing is typically a quick process at which the filing party’s attorney will call on witnesses to testify in front of a judge regarding the marriage.
+While there is no trial, a hearing is required in order to finalize the divorce proceeding.
+This hearing is typically a quick process in which the filing party’s attorney will call on witnesses to testify in front of a judge regarding the marriage.
 This process usually requires 2 witnesses: the spouse filing for divorce, and a family friend or parent to confirm that the spouses have met the separation requirements for a simple divorce.

 Request Your Hearing

 Before you can have your divorce hearing one of the following must have occurred: